unt-libraries/untl-metadata-documentation/docs/fields/title.rst

 *Note:* In the Digital Collections, serial and series titles show up as a facet used for narrowing search results, so adding a series thte is one way to create a subset or grouping of items within an established collection.
-Also see [Serials and Series][] for more information.
+Also see :doc: `Serials and Series </guides/serials>` for more information.

-***************
+.. _title-examples:

+**************
-Other Examples:
+Other Examples
-***************
+**************

 Hand-carved cross
-   *Main:* [Wooden Cross]
+   -    *Main:* [Wooden Cross]

 US Geological Survey map
-   *Main:* Map of the Woodbine Artesian Reservoirs of the Black and
-    Grand Prairies of Texas including the Eastern and Western Cross Timbers
+   -    *Main:* Map of the Woodbine Artesian Reservoirs of the Black and Grand Prairies of Texas including the Eastern and Western Cross Timbers

 Letter
-   *Main:* [Letter from Jose Maria Viesca to Lorenzo de Zavala, April 14, 1828]
+   -    *Main:* [Letter from Jose Maria Viesca to Lorenzo de Zavala, April 14, 1828]

 Yearbook
-   *Main:* The Swarm, Yearbook of Howard Payne University, 2005 *Serial:* The Swarm
+   -    *Main:* The Swarm, Yearbook of Howard Payne University, 2005
+   -    *Serial:* The Swarm
-   *Added:* Building the Future, Howard Payne University 2005 Swarm, Volume 94, Brownwood, Texas
+   -    *Added:* Building the Future, Howard Payne University 2005 Swarm, Volume 94, Brownwood, Texas

 Legislative Journal
-   *Main:* Journal of the House of Representatives of the Regular Session, Volume 2, and First Called Session of the Fifty-Ninth Legislature
+   -    *Main:* Journal of the House of Representatives of the Regular Session, Volume 2, and First Called Session of the Fifty-Ninth Legislature
-   *Serial:* Journal of the House of Representatives, Texas Legislature *Uniform:* Journal of the House of Representatives of the...session of the...Legislature of Texas.
+   -    *Serial:* Journal of the House of Representatives, Texas Legislature
+   -    *Uniform:* Journal of the House of Representatives of the...session of the...Legislature of Texas.
-   *Series:* 59th Legislature of Texas
+   -    *Series:* 59th Legislature of Texas
-   *Sort:* Journal of the House of Representatives of the State of Texas, Legislature 59, Regular Session, Volume 2 *Added:* Journal of the House of Representatives of the Regular Session of the Fifty-Ninth Legislature of the State of Texas, Volume 2
+   -    *Sort:* Journal of the House of Representatives of the State of Texas, Legislature 59, Regular Session, Volume 2
+   -    *Added:* Journal of the House of Representatives of the Regular Session of the Fifty-Ninth Legislature of the State of Texas, Volume 2
-   *Added:* Journal of the House of Representatives of the First Called Session of the Fifty-Ninth Legislature of the State of Texas
+   -    *Added:* Journal of the House of Representatives of the First Called Session of the Fifty-Ninth Legislature of the State of Texas

 Plat Map
-   *Main:* K. K. Legett's Subdivision of Lot Number 4 & a Part of Lot Number 5 of the Benjamin Austin Survey Number 92, Taylor County, Texas
+   -    *Main:* K. K. Legett's Subdivision of Lot Number 4 & a Part of Lot Number 5 of the Benjamin Austin Survey Number 92, Taylor County, Texas
-   *Alternate:* K. K. Legett's Subdivision of Lot No. 4 & a Part of Lot No. 5 of the Benj.
+   -    *Alternate:* K. K. Legett's Subdivision of Lot No. 4 & a Part of Lot No. 5 of the Benj.
 Austin Sur.
 No. 92, Taylor Co., Texas

 Technical Report
-   *Main:* Fuel Cycle Program Progress Report: Eleventh Quarter, January-March 1963 *Added:* Fuel Cycle Program.
+   -    *Main:* Fuel Cycle Program Progress Report: Eleventh Quarter, January-March 1963
+   -    *Added:* Fuel Cycle Program.
 A Boiling Water Reactor Research and Development Program: Eleventh Quarterly Progress Report, January-March, 1963
-   *Serial:* Fuel Cycle Program Progress Report *Sort:* Fuel Cycle Program Progress Report, Quarter 11, 1963 *Series:* AEC research and development report *Series:* Atomic Energy Commission Reports *Series:* General Electric Company Atomic Power Reports *Added:* General Electric Atomic Power Equipment Department Report GEAP-4215
+   -    *Serial:* Fuel Cycle Program Progress Report
+   -    *Sort:* Fuel Cycle Program Progress Report, Quarter 11, 1963
+   -    *Series:* AEC research and development report
+   -    *Series:* Atomic Energy Commission Reports
+   -    *Series:* General Electric Company Atomic Power Reports
+   -    *Added:* General Electric Atomic Power Equipment Department Report GEAP-4215

+.. _title-comments:

 ********
 Comments